 In this assignment, you will create a web application for persistent handling of programming code snippets using an application framework and an object data modeling library for MongoDB.

-The application in Node.js will use Express.js as the application framework and Mongoose as the object modeling library.
-The application must have full CRUD functionality regarding snippets, whereby a user must be able to create, read, update and delete snippets.
+The application in Node.js will use Express as the application framework and Mongoose as the object modeling library.
+The application must have full CRUD functionality regarding snippets, whereby a user must be able to create, read, update, and delete snippets.

-If a user tries to access a resource which requires the user to be logged in, the application must return the status code 403 (forbidden).
-Of course, when necessary, the application must also return the status code 404 (not found) as well as 500 (internal error).
+If a user tries to access a resource that requires the user to be logged in, the application must return the status code 403 (Forbidden).
+Of course, when necessary, the application must also return the status code 404 (Not Found) as well as 500 (Internal Server Error).

 As far as possible, the application must be protected from vulnerable attacks.
 Be prepared to explain and defend your solution at the oral hearing.